lmcintyre/SaintCoinach/README.md

 ### Set-up

-**Note:** When building an application using this library make sure to include a copy of [`SaintCoinach/SaintCoinach.History.zip`](/SaintCoinach/SaintCoinach.History.zip) in the application's directory.
-This should be done automatically if the project is included in the solution and referenced from there.

 All important data is exposed by the class `SaintCoinach.ARealmReversed`, so setting up access to it is fairly straightforward.

 The following is an example using the game's default installation path and English as default language: